openpostac/OPA_siteknits/exampleSite/content/blog/what-support-do-you-need.md

 ### **Finding Support**

 What do you need?
-Who will you contact this week to help push your project forward?
-(It doesn’t have to be someone you already know!)
+Who are the people you'll contact this week to help push your project forward?
+(It doesn’t have to be those you already know!)

 And you may or may not need to hear this right now, but it’s okay if your project changes.